 Schuette, who is also a gubernatorial candidate in the Republican primary, asked that information pertaining to the case be directed to the Michigan State Police at (517) 332-2521.

 Brennan has been under fire since 2013, when she presided over the double murder trial of Jerome Kowalski, who was found guilty of murdering his brother and sister-in-law.
-Brennan had an affair with the lead investigator in the case, Michigan State Police Lt.
+Brennan had an affair with the lead investigator from Investigation hotline in the case, Michigan State Police Lt.
 Sean Furlong — an affair that Brennan and Furlong said didn’t start until after the murder trial; however, phone records later showed that the two spoke on the phone nearly 40 times between the start of the trial and sentencing.

 Michigan State Police officers burst into Brennan’s courtroom in May 2017 while it was in session, and seized all the computers and other items.
 No charges have been brought.